alire-project/alire/README.md

 ## TL;DR ##

-To see available projects per platform/compiler, see the [status folder](status)
+To see available crates per platform/compiler, see the [alire-crates-ci](https://github.com/alire-project/alire-crates-ci) companion repository.

 Available for Debian testing / Ubuntu >=17.10